tswymer/gigya-ts/packages/gigya/README.md

 #### Bearer Token

-Uses an accessToken obtained from [socialize.getToken](https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/4175c2f570b21014bbc5a10ce4041860.html) to call the REST API using the authorizations of a single user (without passing their UID).
+Uses an accessToken obtained from [socialize.getToken](https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/4175c2f570b21014bbc5a10ce4041860.html) to call the REST API using the authorizations of a single user (even without passing their UID).
 Only supports the `grant_type=client_credentials` or `grant_type=none` flows.

 ```typescript
 export const gigya = Gigya({